Episode 30 – Awake

 He told me about the explosion.

-Altai: PJ – I’m sorry about your mom.
-I’m sorry we didn’t make it work, and I’m sorry I didn’t make more effort to see you more as you were growing up.
+And most of all, I’m sorry I didn’t make more effort to see you as you were growing up.

-Jaak kinda forgot to mention to his Dad that his friend was Dieter, and that his friend was a hunde.
+Jaak rather forgot to mention to his dad that his friend was Dieter — and that his friend was a hunde.

-Jaak: C’mon Dieter – com’n meet my Dad.
+Jaak: Come on Dieter — meet my dad.

-Dieter leapt up and started to enthusiastically sniff Altai all over – finally giving Altai one long lolling lick up the side of his face.
+Dieter leapt up and began enthusiastically sniffing Altai all over — finally giving him one long, lolling lick up the side of his face.

 Tag: You promise he won’t eat me?